ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

     ```

 The following example is boosting Product suggestions.
-It's a subscriber passing after the default one (thanks to a priority below zero), adding matching products at a score above the previous Content suggestions, and avoiding duplicates.
+It's a subscriber passing after the default one (thanks to a priority below zero), adding matching products at a score above the earlier Content suggestions, and avoiding duplicates.

 - If this suggestion source find a count of `result_limit` matching products or more, there is only those products in the suggestion.
 - If it finds less than `result_limit` products, those products are on top of the suggestion followed by other suggestion source items to reach the limit.